Quick Answer

 - Answer the Digital Assets Question: Businesses are required to answer a specific question on their federal tax returns (such as Forms 1065 or 1120) about whether they engaged in any transactions involving digital assets during the tax year.

-- Report All Transactions: Every transaction—including receiving crypto as payment, selling it, or exchanging it—must be reported.
+- Report All Transactions: Every transaction, including receiving crypto as payment, selling it, or exchanging it, must be reported.
 Digital assets are treated as property, and transactions can result in taxable capital gains or ordinary income.

 - Maintain Meticulous Records: Companies must keep detailed records for all digital asset dispositions.
 This documentation should include the asset’s fair market value in U.S. dollars at the time of the transaction, purchase dates, and sale dates to accurately establish tax positions.

-Why this matters for Cross-Border Payments
+Why This Matters for Cross-Border Payments

-The complex web of U.S. crypto regulations has significant implications for businesses conducting cross-border payments with countries like India, which maintains its own stringent and often restrictive stance on digital assets.
-For companies operating between these two jurisdictions, the friction between the U.S. requirement to treat crypto as taxable property and India's historically cautious approach can create major compliance headaches.
+The evolving web of U.S. crypto regulations has significant implications for businesses conducting cross-border payments with countries like India, which maintains its own stringent and often restrictive stance on digital assets.
+For companies operating between these two jurisdictions, the friction between the U.S. requirement to treat crypto as taxable property and India’s historically cautious approach can create major compliance headaches.
 This regulatory clash introduces potential pain points such as transaction delays, increased operational costs, and legal uncertainties, complicating the use of digital currencies for otherwise seamless international trade.

 How Lightspark Enables Compliant Crypto-Native Payments